fixture3

 At present, the development of CAFD has greatly reduced the manufacturing development cycle, optimized the manufacturing process, verified the manufacturing process flow, and is playing an increasingly important role in FMS and CIMS.

-Knowledge-based CAFD is to organize the knowledge of experts into rules and obtain various decisions based on the reasoning mechanism of the expert system.
+Knowledge-based CAFD organizes the knowledge of experts into rules and obtains various decisions based on the reasoning mechanism of the expert system.

 Since rule application is not very realistic, ShuHuang Sun and JaHau Lewis Chen proposed an intelligent fixture design system based on case-based reasoning (CBR) to address the problems that rule-based expert systems cannot solve: